May 2018 Briefly: An Unemployment Case Analysis

-The claimant was discharged for using profane language at work.
-He was disqualified from benefits upon a finding that he was discharged for misconduct connected with the work.
-The claimant appealed, and a hearing was scheduled before an administrative law judge.
+The claimant was discharged for violating the employer’s tardiness policy.
+She was allowed benefits upon a finding that she was discharged, but not for misconduct connected with the work.
+The employer appealed, and a hearing was scheduled before an administrative law judge.

 At the Hearing